xzhang49/MERN/CRUD_MERN_Project/README.md

 # Getting Started with Create MERN App

-This project was contact card application.
+This project was a CRUD application using mongodb, expressJS, React, NodeJS and Restful Api.

 ## Available Scripts